Healthy weekly meal planner….I love the words, I want them to describe me so very badly.

 I can’t figure out why, but I never stick to the plan.

 I always buy enough produce to have plenty for the week, but can’t seem to take the next step of actually planning and cooking meals in advance.
 Knowing how important this is for keeping the sweets eating down and ensuring David gets more veggies, I reached out to someone smarter than I on the subject!

 Sara Oberle, RDN, LD to sharing 10 tips to be a successful weekly meal planner.

 1. Don’t plan the meal.

-Okay, I know this sounds absolutely crazy that I’m talking about meal planning and then telling you not to plan your meal.
-Though what I mean here, is to not focus on the whole meal itself and instead only focus on one or two ingredients you want to use.
+What I mean, is to not focus on the whole meal and instead only focus on one or two ingredients you want to use.

-For example; instead of planning to make tacos one night and make a vegetable stir fry another night, you now plan to use lean turkey and beans one night and brown rice another night.
+For example: instead of planning to make tacos one night and a vegetable stir fry another night, you now plan to use lean turkey and beans one night and brown rice another night.

 2. Write your ingredients/ ideas down.

 As you’re doing through the week, keep a notebook of little ideas.
 It’s much faster, than sitting down with a blank sheet on Saturday and banging your head against the table trying to force ideas!

 When you think of an ingredient or two that you want to use, or even a full meal, write it down.